-- Bachelor's degree with a minimum GPA of 3.0 or a master's degree in a relevant content area with a minimum 3.0 GPA - Official undergraduate/graduate transcripts - Must pass the Praxis I: Praxis Core Academic Skills for Educators: Combined (5751) - Two professional references - Submit a personal statement of 2-3 pages describing your reasons for pursuing this program of study - Personal interview
+- Bachelor's degree with a minimum GPA of 3.0 or a master's degree in a relevant content area with a minimum 3.0 GPA - Official undergraduate/graduate transcripts - Praxis exam - Two professional references - Submit a personal statement of 2-3 pages describing your reasons for pursuing this program of study - Personal interview

-NOTE: It is highly recommended that the Praxis II exam is passed prior to admission.
-A passing score on the Praxis II exam is required by the State of New Jersey for certification.
+NOTE: It is highly recommended that the Praxis exam is passed prior to admission.
+A passing score on the Praxis exam is required by the State of New Jersey for certification.
 Students must pass this exam in their first semester (two courses) of the program.
 Students will not be allowed to take additional courses until Praxis scores have been submitted to the Office of Field Placement.